Best 1-6x Scope – The Top 5 Optics in 2023

 Common Problems and How to Deal with Them

 The above-mentioned issue with the SLX 1-6×24 SFP Rifle Scope Gen III is the lack of markings on the windage and elevation turrets.
+To mitigate this, I started using a small piece of tape to mark my settings, which helped but was not ideal.
 This is an ultimately minor flaw, but it is something to think about.
 Without markings, you’ll have to keep track of your windage and elevation positions in your head, which requires a higher level of experience compared to more beginner-friendly optics.

 Key Features